GramelliniElena/Lapage-LatticeQCD/README.md

 # Lapage-LatticeQCD
-These are my solutions to some of Lapage's (https://arxiv.org/abs/hep-lat/0506036) proposed exercises.
-DIRE COSA HO AGGIUNTO
+These are my solutions to some of the exercises proposed by Lepage (https://arxiv.org/abs/hep-lat/0506036).
+The numbering matches the order in the article, except for Analysis.py, which was not one of the suggested exercises.